igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 on the expected amount of loss and reordering on the path (see
 {{upstreamloss}}).
 If the explicit value of the Q Period is not explicitly signaled by the protocol, the Q Period value MUST be at least 128 and be a power of 2.
-This requirement allows an Observer to infer the Q Period by obsering one period of the square signal.
+This requirement allows an Observer to infer the Q Period by observing one period of the square signal.
 It also allows the Observer to identify flows that set the loss bits to arbitrary values (see {{ossification}}).